theopenlane/openlane-ui/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: matoszz
 ---

+**What problem are you trying to solve?**

-**Describe how the feature might make your life easier or solve a problem**
+_Describe how this feature would improve your experience or solve a real-world use case._

+---

-**Describe the solution you'd like to see with any relevant context**
+**Describe the solution you'd like to see**

+_Give a brief overview of the feature or functionality you'd like added.
+Include any relevant context, user flows, or UI ideas._

+---

-**Describe any alternatives you've considered or if there are short-tern vs. long-term options**
+**Have you considered any alternatives or workarounds?**

+_If you've thought about other approaches — short-term vs. long-term, manual steps, etc. — share them here._

+---

+**Additional notes or mockups**

+_Optional: Add links, screenshots, diagrams, or anything that helps clarify your idea._